TheodoraNell/UFOs/README.md

-# THE TRUTH IS OUT THERE: Fun with UFO Signtings
+# THE TRUTH IS OUT THERE
 Creating a dynamic, interactive website to display UFO sighting data

 ## Overview